uob-erl/fuzzy_mi_controller/README.md

-# Husky Mixed-Initative control
+# Human operator cognitive availability aware Mixed-Initiative control
-Repository for the Mixed-Inititive control experiments with Husky robot.
-For older experiments (IJRR paper) see ijrr branch.
+Repository for the cognitive availability aware Mixed-Inititive control experiments in paper "Human operator cognitive availability aware Mixed-Initiative control".
 The package "experiments_launch" contains all the top level .launch files.
 It is a good start if you want to understand how stuff work.

+For the controller to work it requires head pose estimation via Deepgaze https://github.com/uob-erl/deepgaze_ros.git .
-In order to work, requires the ERL's forked package of husky drivers: https://github.com/uob-erl/husky_learning_exp .
-Also it requires to clone and use the newest nav stack for kinetic: https://github.com/ros-planning/navigation/tree/kinetic-devel.
+Additionaly the experiments require the ERL's forked package of husky drivers: https://github.com/uob-erl/husky.git , branch "learning_effects_exp".
+ALastly, the experiments require the use of the newest nav stack for kinetic: https://github.com/ros-planning/navigation/tree/kinetic-devel.

 # Installing ROS dependencies
+Most ROS dependancies should be taken care of by rosdep install --from-paths src --ignore-src -r -y from your catkin workspace.
+If not:

 ```sh
 sudo apt-get install ros-kinetic-gmapping
 sudo apt-get install ros-kinetic-robot-localization